Aditya-Chopra30/Flipkart_Robotics_Grid_6.0/README.md

 🎉 Congratulations!
 You have successfully set up OCR extraction for expiry dates, MFG details, and prices from product labels.

-This guide follows a structured approach, ensuring clarity and easy follow-along steps.
-It includes the essential code links and instructions to help set up OCR extraction efficiently.
 **Stay Tuned!**
 More guides on Product Detection, OCR Extraction of Brand/Product Names, and Expiry Date Labeling are coming soon.